NewJerseyStyle/LIHKGApp/README.md

 ```

 ## Knwon issues
-- Only latest is showing in list of thread
 - Only threads in category 5 is showing
-- Only one page of threads is showing
-- Only one page in threads is showing
 - Image not showing in post
 - URLs in post cannot be clicked